RedDwarfian/babel-plugin-e2dx/readme.md

 let strokeRect = [e2d.path(e2d.rect(width, height)), <stroke />];
 ```

+Setting `react` to `true` means that custom `template`s will not be transpiled and will default to `react` elements when using `babel-preset-react`.

 ## Syntactic Whitespace and JSXText

-All syntactic whitespace and `JSXText` elements between declared elements is ignored and `babel` will mangle the function calls to make them harder to read when navigating and debugging e2d function calls.
+All syntactic whitespace and `JSXText` elements between transpiled elements are ignored and `babel` will mangle the function calls to make them harder to read when navigating and debugging e2d function calls.

 # Elements

-TODO: TOC

 ## Arc